plandes/deepnlp/doc/md/ner-example.md

 This document describes the [named entity task example] to demonstrate conditional random field and other features in the DeepZenols NLP framework.
 Before working through this example, please first read through the [movie review example].

-Note that this project has a lot of configuration as it was written before [resource libraries], and the vast majority of its configuration is no longer necessary to write as demonstrated by the [clickbate example](clickbate.md).
-However, it gives a comprehensive example of how all the components are configured.

-The first thing you'll notice is that there is not one single configuration file like there is for the [movie review example] or any test project in the [deeplearn API].
-Instead, all the files in this directory are read as one contiguous configuration, which is done by giving a directory instead of file path as the `config_file` parameter to the [IniConfig initializer] (see the [config.py] source file).
+The difference between this and the movie review sentiment example is this project classifies at the token level instead of sentence level.
+For this reason, only those parts that differ from the movie review example are documented.

-## Configuration Files
+## Configuration

+The [app.conf] is nearly identical with the [movie review example] except that it adds `--override` option defaults for the [HuggingFace] transformer model name `bert-base-cased`.
+The `app_imp_conf` maps [YAML] file extensions to [ConditionalYamlConfig] with the `type_map` property.

-Most of the configuration is similar to the [movie review example] and is summarized below:
+This NER example is similar to the [movie review example] [obj.yml] file, but slightly differs in the following ways:

-* [main.conf]: contains what's usually at the top of a configuration file, which are root paths the rest of the configuration builds on, GPU settings and some model defaults
-* [lang.conf]: has the linguistic vectorizers, managers and embeddings just as before
-* [vectorizer.conf]: contains the one hot encoded vectorizers for the features given in the [CoNLL 2003 data set]; something to note in this configuration file is the `mask_vectorizer` configuration entry (see the [Mask](#mask) section)
-* [batch.conf]: has the batch configuration and settings, such as batch size
-* [corpus.conf]: configuration for the code that parses the CoNNL formatted corpus
-* [model.conf]: contains the network and model configuration.

-### BiLSTM-CRF

-The [model.conf] is the more interesting file for this project as it defines a [CRF] used to for sequencing over the NER tags.
+* Corpus resources are defined and downloaded the first time it is accessed.
+  However, this downloads three separate files that are not compressed.
+* This example does not import [feature resource library] as it is different enough for it to be easier to redefine the configuration found in the *Corpus/feature creation* section.
+* The *Language parsing* section overrides the [FeatureDocumentParser] to remove all space tokens, empty sentences and not add named entities (that's what this project classifies) and keep only the features parsed from the CoNLL corpus.
+* The *Vectorization* section has vectorizers for the CoNLL corpus features and adds them to the language vectorizer manager.
+* The *Batch* configuration differs on a per section basis in the following
+  ways:
+  * `conll_lang_batch_mappings`: [batch mapping](reslib.html#batch-stash) are
+  added for the CoNLL corpus features.
+We must also add a transformer specific label since there is not a one-to-one mapping from tokens to word piece tokens.
+  * `ner_batch_mappings`: this transformer label is then only used when the embeddings name (`ner_default:name`) from the aforementioned `--override` configuration.
+See [YAML conditionals] for more information on how this if/then/else logic is utilized.
+Note that what mappings we add and keep closely resembles that of the [movie review example].
+  * `batch_dir_stash`: Which features to group together also resembles that of the [movie review example]
+  * `batch_stash`: we refer to the `ner_batch_mappings` we defined earlier, use our own custom [DataPoint] class, set number of sub-processes to 2 (memory constraint on large feature sets) and mini-batch size will have 32 sentences per batch.
+* The *Model* shows how the `exectuor` is configured with the `net_settings`, which tells the framework which network model to use.
 For our example, we configure a BiLSTM-CRF, which is a bi-directional LSTM with a decoding layer connected to a CRF terminal layer.
 This network learns sequences of nominal labels, which in our case, are the NER tags.
 The `recurrent_crf_settings` entry contains the configuration for this BiLSTM-CRF.

-The [EmbeddedRecurrentCRFSettings] given in the [model.conf] shows how to configure the BiLSTM-CRF with an input embedded layer.
-With the reference to the `recurrent_crf_settings` entry, which uses an instance [EmbeddedRecurrentCRF], we have a complete neural network without having to write any code for it.

-### Mask

-As mentioned in the [Configuration Files](#configuration-files) section, as mask vectorizer is specified.
-This is needed for the [CRF] to mask out blank tokens for sentences shorter than a max length.
-Usually, zeroed tensors are used for token slots not used, for example in the word embedding layer for deep learning networks.
-This is because the zero vectors are learned for sentences are shorter.
-However, the CRF layer needs to block these as valid state transitions during training and testing.

-### Scored Batch Iteration

-The [ScoredBatchIterator] configured in the `model_settings` in [model.conf] indicates to use a different scoring method.
-This class is used in the framework to calculate a different loss and produce the output, which must be treated differently than neural float tensor output.
-This is because the Viterbi algorithm is used to determine the lowest cost path through the elements.
-The sum of this path is used as the cost instead of a differential optimization function.

-Because we use a [CRF] as the output layer for [EmbeddedRecurrentCRF], our output are the NER labels.
-Therefore, must also set `reduce_outcomes = none` to pass the [CRF] output through unaltered.

 ## Code